- Areas of Study

 |(please read restrictions below)|

 This address is only used during the summer session.
 Forwarding service after the end of the session is slow and unreliable, and is only available for first class mail within the USA.
 (Other items will be returned or discarded.)
 Please advise your correspondents not to use this address after August 1.
 If you have mail forwarded to you during the summer, please make sure that it will not be forwarded here after August 1.
-Please do not give this address to magazines, retailers, banks, credit cards, utilities, and other businesses and organizations.
-Use this address as a shipping address for packages only if you provide a permanent address as a billing address and you are sure the items you order will arrive while you are actually on campus, since many packages cannot be forwarded.
+Please do not give this address to magazines, retailers, banks, credit cards, utilities, and other businesses and organizations, and if they get ahold of it anyway, please inform them of your permanent address immediately.
+You may use this address as a shipping address for packages only if you provide a permanent address as a billing address and you are sure the items you order will arrive while you are actually on campus, since many packages cannot be forwarded.